 Prior to the beginning of any fiscal year, the Association's Board of Directors, by adoption of a resolution, may establish a Patronage Allocation Program to distribute its available consolidated net earnings.
 This resolution provides for the application of net earnings in the manner described in the Association's Bylaws.
 This includes the setting aside of funds to increase surplus to meet minimum capital adequacy standards established by FCA Regulations, to increase surplus to meet Association capital adequacy standards to a level necessary to support competitive pricing at targeted earnings levels, and for reasonable reserves for necessary purposes of the Association.
 After excluding net earnings attributable to (a) the portion of loans participated to another institution, and (b) participation loans purchased, remaining consolidated net earnings are eligible for allocation to borrowers.
 Refer to Note 7, Members' Equity, of the Notes to the Consolidated Financial Statements, for more information concerning the patronage distributions.
-The Association declared patronage distributions (current estimates) of \$17,283 in 2019, \$9,284 in 2018, and \$13,630 in 2017.
-Of the \$17,283 declared in 2019. \$3,977 is related to 2018 income and was paid in March 2019.
-The estimated 2019 distribution to be paid in March 2020 is \$13,306.
+The Association recorded estimated patronage distributions of \$15,679 in 2020, \$17,283 in 2019 and \$9,284 in 2018.
+Of the \$17,283 declared in 2019, \$3,977 is related to 2018 income and was paid in March 2019.